facebook/react-native-website/website/versioned_docs/version-0.80/native-platforms.md

 This guide introduces:

 - **Native Modules:** native libraries that have no User Interface (UI) for the user.
 Examples would be persistent storage, notifications, network events.
 These are accessible to your user as JavaScript functions and objects.
-- **Native Component:** native platform views, widgets and controllers that are available to your application's JavaScript code through React Components.
+- **Fabric Native Component:** native platform views, widgets and controllers that are available to your application's JavaScript code through React Components.

 :::note
 You might have previously been familiar with: